The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite scalar product computation

-In this case the matrices $F_m$, for $m=1, \dots, p$, have at most rank one.
+In this case the matrices $F_m$ have at most rank one.
 More precisely, a direct computation leads to $F_1=-e_1 e_1^T$, $F_2=0$ and for $m \geq 3$ we get $F_m=-\tau_m v v^T$ with $v_j=(-\tau_m)^{j-1}$.
-Therefore, the computation time of~\eqref{eq:Z_general_approx} is much lower than~\eqref{eq:Z_naive} since it involves products with the low rank matrices $F_m$.
-By exploiting the low-rank structure, the complexity for computing of~\eqref{eq:Z_general_approx} is reduced to~$\OOO(n p k)$.
+Therefore, the computation time of~\eqref{eq:Z_general_approx} is much lower than~\eqref{eq:Z_naive} since it involves only products with low rank matrices.
+The complexity for computing of~\eqref{eq:Z_general_approx} is reduced, by exploiting the low-rank structure, to~$\OOO(n p k)$.